charliepark/personal-goals/README.md

 ## Things I Did This Week That Weren't On My "Do This Week" List :(

 - [X] started in on Black Box — InDesign, printed, cut v01
+- [X] set the landing page of The Measure to note that it's over

 ## Ongoing Projects